textninja/textninja.github.io/posts/2021-12-31-still-spinning-k8s.md

 For now, I'll ride the middle road, but I find the idea of full-on abandonment of stored YAML configs intriguing.

+## Conclusion

+I did not complete today's challenge.
+Instead, I brought in the New Year with my family.
+I'll have to come back to a challenge along the same theme at some later date.

 ## Appendix